jessicacosta07/jessicacosta07/README.md

 ### Welcome!
 I'm Jessica
 -----

-Master's student in Computer Science at Universidade Federal de Viçosa (UFV)
+Master's student in Computer Science

-Graduated in Information Systems at IF Sudeste MG - Campus Juiz de Fora
+Graduated in Information Systems

-Electronics Technique at IF Sudeste MG - Campus Juiz de Fora
+Electronics Technique

 I seek to improve my knowledge on the following topics: Programming and Cloud Computing.